Our 10 favorite Sean Connery looks at the movies – Reel

 © Michael Ochs Archives/Getty Images

-His world: mining, coal and all shades of gray.
-Suffice to say that clothing is constantly tarnished and mistreated in this mining region of Pennsylvania, a thousand miles from the usual luxury of James Bond's adventures and wardrobe.
+His world: the mine, coal and all the shades of gray.
+Suffice to say that the clothing is constantly tarnished and mistreated in this mining region of Pennsylvania, a thousand leagues from the usual luxury of adventures and James Bond's wardrobe.

-However, don't be fooled by the title: this underestimated film by Martin Ritt hides much more than its poor French translation.
-It's even what we could call a gem, and not just because it's full of outfits from brands like Thomas Farthing and Universal Works .
+Don't be fooled by the title, though: there's more to this underrated Martin Ritt film than its poor French translation.
+It's actually what you might call a gem, and not just because it's full of outfits from brands like Thomas Farthing and Universal Works .

-Between dressing with character and spirit workwear, Richard Harris and Sean Connery refuse to choose: you will therefore find tweed, blue and brown, newsboys, henleys everywhere and scarves around your neck, worn shirts and rustic blazers on top, all in a mixture of Irish and American culture at the end of the 19th century.
+Between the characterful attire and the workwear spirit, Richard Harris and Sean Connery refuse to choose: you will therefore find a jumble of tweed, blue and brown, newsboy caps, henleys everywhere and scarves around the neck, worn shirts and rustic blazers on top, all in a mixture of Irish culture and late 19th century America.

-Another particularity: the strength of the images and the omnipresence of the sleeveless vest among most men, enough to recognize the beautiful patina of the film as the magic of fashion cycles .
+Another particularity: the strength of the images and the omnipresence of the sleeveless vest on most men, enough to recognize the beautiful patina of the film as the magic of fashion cycles .

 6. THE BAD DAY MUSTACHE